Skip to main content

 Stages of the Local Plan

-The new Local Plan has been through three previous periods of public consultation, as indicated on the flow chart below.
-These have related to an Issues and Options (Regulation 18) stage, a Draft Local Plan (Regulation 18) stage and most recently a Pre-Submission version of the Local Plan (Regulation 19).
+The new Local Plan has been through four periods of public consultation, as indicated on the flow chart below.
+These have related to an Issues and Options (Regulation 18) stage, a Draft Local Plan (Regulation 18) stage and a Pre-Submission version of the Local Plan (Regulation 19).
+The council has also recently undertaken a fourth public consultation as part of the Examination, focussing on the proposed changes to the Submission Local Plan following the receipt of the Inspector’s Initial Findings in November 2022.
+There will be a further, fifth consultation on Main Modifications in due course, following further Local Plan examination hearing sessions (Stage 3) this summer (June and July 2024).

 Further detail about these previous stages of the Local Plan is available.

-The process and overall timetable for the Local Plan, as well as for other planning documents, is contained in the Council’s latest Local Development Scheme (October 2021).
-The Council will be reviewing the Local Development Scheme soon.
+The process and overall timetable for the Local Plan, as well as for other planning documents, is contained in the council’s latest Local Development Scheme.

 When finally adopted, the new Local Plan will replace the existing 2006 Local Plan, the Core Strategy (2010) and the Site Allocations Local Plan (2016).